-- 16. APRA expects differences between actuarial advice frameworks across the insurance industry.
+- 16. APRA expects that there will be differences between actuarial advice frameworks across the insurance industry.
 A larger, more sophisticated insurer will typically have a team or teams of actuaries working across multiple functions of the insurer.
 In contrast, smaller, less complex insurers may rely on support from an individual actuary.
 Some insurers choose to employ the Appointed Actuary internally; others choose to engage an external party.
-A diversity of practice is appropriate but it is critically important in all cases that the actuarial functions are adequately resourced with actuaries that possess the appropriate level of skill and experience, consistent with the size, business mix and complexity of the insurer. - 17.
+A diversity of practice within the industry is appropriate but it is critically important in all cases that the actuarial functions are adequately resourced with actuaries that possess the appropriate level of skill and experience, consistent with the size, business mix and complexity of the insurer. - 17.
 CPS 320 specifies a number of prescribed matters that must, at a minimum, be included in the advice framework of any insurer.
 It also lists a number of additional areas that are specific to general insurers, life companies and private health insurers.
 Not all the prescribed tasks will need to be performed by the Appointed Actuary.
 Some may be performed by the other actuaries and in certain cases the matter may be immaterial and actuarial advice may not be required.
-This decision can be made based on the insurer's own materiality policy, subject to the minimum requirements of CPS 320.
+This decision can be made based on the insurer's own materiality policy, subject to the minimum requirements of CPS 3201.
 APRA expects that the actuarial advice framework will provide that advice on the most material decisions continues to be the domain of the Appointed Actuary. - 18.
 These provisions balance flexibility with minimum standards.
 For example, they allow a private health insurer the flexibility to decide whether to use a 'notifiable circumstances' approach as the basis of its actuarial advice framework. - 19.
 APRA expects the actuarial advice framework to be a living document.
-Best practice is for an insurer to regularly reflect on the operation of the framework, take account of any comments on the framework made by the Appointed Actuary and make appropriate adjustments.
+Best practice is for an insurer to regularly reflect on the operation of the framework, take account of any comments on the framework made by the Appointed Actuary and make appropriate adjustments. - 20.
+APRA expects insurers to position the Appointed Actuary role according to its size, structure and needs.
+It is a matter for the insurer whether an Appointed Actuary is internal or external, and to whom the Appointed Actuary reports.
+APRA expects that the Appointed Actuary will have sufficient seniority to be able to provide timely advice on important financial and strategic issues.
+An insurer may include its own statement on the role, position and responsibilities of the Appointed Actuary as part of its actuarial advice framework.
+Such a statement may help establish clear boundaries between the role of the Appointed Actuary and its positioning with respect to other roles in the organisation, for example, the Chief Risk Officer (CRO).

-&lt;sup>1 Obligations that are specifically imposed on the Appointed Actuary under the prudential requirements are required to be met by the Appointed Actuary regardless of materiality.
+1 Obligations that are specifically imposed on the Appointed Actuary under the prudential requirements are required to be met by the Appointed Actuary regardless of materiality.